Watch in a different language

 With the passing of time, or rather centuries, these first human beings became more and more intelligent and they began to domesticate animals such as dogs, goats, sheep and pigs; they also began to cultivate plants which was then eaten.
 It is in these times, with the arrival of agriculture and farming, when everything changed, when man stopped being a nomad and becomes sedentary and the fist villages are made… This is when the Paleolithic period ends and the Neolithic begins.

-The Neolithic started 8 million years before Christ, and it was then when we discovered agriculture and farming and it finishes 5.000 years before Christ with the beginning of the Metal Ages.
+The Neolithic started 8 thousand years before Christ, and it was then when we discovered agriculture and farming and it finishes 5.000 years before Christ with the beginning of the Metal Ages.
 Both men and woman in the Neolithic period were able to produce food by cultivating the land and domesticating animals.
 One can say they were the first farmers and agriculturalist of our history, better yet, prehistory.
 As they had to look after their crops and animals, they constructed small villages and began to settle in them permanently, meaning they transformed into sedentary, not like the Paleolithic who were nomads because they were constantly traveling.
 The first Neolithic settlements were situated in very futile lands, near rivers so that they could access water easily both needed for their crops as well as allowing their animals to drink.
 You know how important water is in our life!
 The first plants that were cultivated were cereals, such as wheat, or pulses like chickpeas…But do you know which were the first animals to be domesticated?…Well it was dogs, goats, sheep and pigs.
-During the Neolithic era many interesting things were invented such as ceramic and fabric but the most important invention was, without a doubt the wheel… Everything became so easy for men and women in the paleolithic.
+During the Neolithic era many interesting things were invented such as ceramic and fabric but the most important invention was, without a doubt the wheel… Everything became so easy for men and women in the Paleolithic.
 Especially, when they started using metals!
 This is the point where the Neolithic ended, and a new era in prehistory commenced: the metal ages!
 Which commenced approximately 6.500 years before Christ and finishes when the first written language was born.

 During the Metal Ages, people began questioning the mysteries of life as well as death and the first religious representations arose.
 Constructions called megaliths were created with large blocks of Stone.
 Mega meaning large and liths Stone.The simplest megalith was the menhir, a large Stone riveted vertically into the ground.
 Dolmens were also constructed such as the ones seen in these images.The Metal Ages ended with the first written language, about 4000 years ago.
 And as the Metal Ages ended, Prehistory comes to an end, but then… History commences!
 Did you find learning about Prehistory interesting?
 Paleolithic, Neolithic and the Metal Ages?
 We definitely did!
 Because by getting to know our past, we understand our present, and make our future better.